$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers: Empirical evaluation

+While our main focus is meta-generalization to wider networks While the focus of our paper is improving the meta-generalization of LOs on wider tasks, it is also important to evaluate how these modifications to learned optimizer meta-training impact other axes of generalization.
+As such, we now study meta-generalization to deeper networks and longer training.
+While we provide strong AdamW and $\mu$Adam baselines for reference, our focus will be to establish the relative performance $\mu$LOs to SP LOs.
+Note that $\mu$P theory leveraged by $\mu$LOs specifically concerns transferring hyperparameters to larger-width networks, not longer training horizons or deeper networks.
+Therefore, any improvements we observe are purely empirical.

-In this section, we evaluate LO meta-generalization to deeper networks.
-Specifically, we increase the number of layers used in MLP, ViT, and LM tasks from $3$ to $16$, while being sure to select models that have widths within the meta-training range ($128-1024$) to avoid confounding the results.
-Figure~\ref{fig:results-depth} reports the performance of our multi-task learned optimizers on deeper networks.
-We observe that $\mulom$ optimizes stably throughout and outperforms $\lom$ by the end of training on each task, despite being meta-trained on MLPs of exactly the same depth.
-Moreover, $\lom$ immediately diverges when optimizing the deep MLP while $\mulom$ experience no instability.
+\textbf{Meta-generalization to deeper networks} In this section, we evaluate LO meta-generalization to deeper networks.
+Specifically, we increase the number of layers used in MLP, ViT, and LM tasks from $3$ to $16$, while keeping width=$1024$ within the range of tuning/meta-training.
+Figure~\ref{fig:results-depth} reports the performance of our learned optimizers on deeper networks.
+We observe that both $\mulom$ and $\muvelom$ optimize stably throughout and generally outperform their counterparts, $\lom$ and $\velom$, by the end of training on each task, despite being meta-trained on MLPs of exactly the same depth.
+Moreover, $\lom$ immediately diverges when optimizing the deep MLP while $\mulom$ experiences no instability.
+Similarly, $\velom$ diverges on ViTs and Transformers, while $\muvelom$ performs well, especially on ViTs.
 This is remarkable as, unlike width, there is no theoretical justification for \mup's benefit to deeper networks.
-We hypothesizes that \mup's stabilizing effect on networks activations leads to this improvement generalization.
+We hypothesize that \mup's stabilizing effect on the optimizee's activations leads to this improvement in generalization (see Sec.~\ref{apdx:sec:explain} for more details).

-\textit{In summary, we find, empirically, that using $\mu$P during meta-training benefits the generalization of learned optimizers to deeper networks.}